JKirchartz/jkirchartz.github.com/_posts/2014-09-17-apocalypse-survival-is-easy.md

 I'm quite suprized at how easy it is to survive the end-times as predicted by mediums, prophets, clergy, mathemeticians, charlatans, and true-believers.
-In 2012, it was the Mayan Calendar predictions, which were largely ignored - and later denounced - especially by Mayans living today.
+In 2012, it was the Mayan Calendar Doomsday predictions, which were largely ignored - and later denounced - especially by Mayans.
 In 2011, it was Harold Camping predicting first May 21st, and when that fell through October 21st, would be the end-times as seen in Revelations.
 In ancient Rome there was a prophecy that 12 eagles revealed to Romulus the lifespan of Rome.
 Many believed each eagle to represent 10 years, bringing the end in 634 BCE; others thought the eagles represented days in a year setting the end in 389 BCE.